zettajs/zettajs.github.io/projects/_posts/2014-10-01-Share-A-Project.md

 ```

 > Icon text is made by giving a word's containing element a class of `icon`.
 Since we probably only want one icon at a time, we need to wrap that text in a `<strong>` tag using `**` (bold).
 This gives the `{:.icon}` attribute list something to be applied to.

-> View the [icon reference](http://styleguide.thenextweb.com/ss-pika/documentation.html) to see the full list of 504 icons available, and the text used to create them.

 # Projects versus Guides